hanernlee/redbubble-code-test/README.md

 * The output directory doesn't have to exist before running the application
 * If the output directory already exits, it must be inside this root directory

-If the application is run twice, please note that the existing files will be overwritten.
+If the application is run twice, please note that the existing directory and files with the same name will be overwritten.

 ## Running the tests